heliotrope3n/the-energy-chronicles/_posts/2017-11-21-A-Ball-A-Ramp-and-Energy.md

 date: 2017-11-21
 ---

+Today we used a tennis ball and rolled it down a ramp to learn about the different types of energy being involved.

 ## Today I learned:

-There are many types of energy affecting a simple bal and ramp.
+There are many types of energy affecting a simple ball and ramp.
 Kinetic energy is energy that comes from the movement of an object.
 The heavier and faster that object, the more kinetic energy.
 It is demonstrated when the ball rolls - the ball has kinetic energy from the movement.
 Gravitational potential energy is energy that comes from the 'lifting' of an object.
 The higher an object goes, the more potential there is for gravity to affect it, and therefore it has more potential energy.
 When the ball rolls up the incline, at the top it has a lot of graviational potential energy and it is able to release it when it rolls back down the hill.
 Remember: at the top, gravity has the potential to bring something down with a lot of force.

 There are many different diagrams that can be used to represent the energies that are involved in a system (objects with properties that we keep track of).
 First is the energy flow diagram: it consists of a circle with all the elements of the system inside, and arrows that show the flow of energy in and out of the system.
 This represents external work.
 Internal energy transformations are not shown.
 The second is the energy storage diagram: it has two bar graphs that show the amount of each type of energy stored at two different points of time.
 Usually, there is a an energy flow diagram inbetween the two bar graphs, which represent the energy transformations.
 It creates a LOL diagram.